Conference Program

 - 2:35pm – 2:45pm

-Hear bold ideas from the winners of the ASFA Future Leaders Competition, emerging voices in superannuation pitching their vision for the future.
+Hear bold ideas from the winners of the ASFA Future Leaders competition - emerging voices in superannuation pitching their vision for the future.

-Speaker to be confirmed
+Speaker to be announced.

 2:45pm